dloubser1/Milestone-2/index.md

   - Cons:  I do not believe there is a functionality to easily upload the results of the polls/quizzes to websites/other apps, so if a teacher is doing this for a grade, it can be frustrating.

 * Games.
 This has been more in K-12, but teachers have been using games to keep their students engaged.
 They’ve ranged from things like Kahoot to internet scavenger hunts.
+(Graduate Programs for Educators, 2020)

   - Pros: Trivia games have been shown to keep brains engaged and it can be a fun thing to lighten students’ moods during the ongoing pandemic.